Sake kasu: Kasuzuke

 Kasuzuke is a type of Japanese tsukemono pickling and marinating process that uses sake kasu as one of the main ingredients.
 Kasuzuke can be used to marinade different ingredients such as cucumber, daikon, salmon, or chicken The first step of creating Kasuzuke is to create a mixture that contains sake kasu, miso, mirin or sake, sugar, and salt.
 The ratio can be different for personal preference.
 Next, add the ingredients that into the mixture and allow the marinade to permeate the food.
 The Kasuzuke can be eaten raw or cooked depending on whether the ingredient added to the Kasuzuke requires cooking or not in order to consume safely.

 Marinating swordfish

 A traditional method marinating swordfish is to soak the swordfish into sake kasu.
 Normally, marinating food ingredients in sake kasu can increase the amount of inosine-monophosphate thus increasing the umami flavor of the dish.
 Soaking swordfish in sake kasu will decrease the amount of inosine-monophosphate in the swordfish and increase the level of inosine and the amount of inosine-monophosphate in the sake kasu marinade.

 Kasujiru

 Kasujiru is a soup eaten typically during winter in Japan.
-Ingredients of Kasujiru include sake kasu, different types of vegetables such as Japanese daikon, carrots and burdock, miso, salted salmon, and dashi stocks.
+Ingredients of kasujiru include sake kasu, different types of vegetables such as Japanese daikon radish, carrots, burdock, miso, salted salmon, and dashi stock.